 The Forum Council works collaboratively with Forum Staff to produce member programs, services and benefits.
 The 15 members of the Forum Council are elected by the voting members of The Forum.
 The Council accomplishes its work through Standing Committees, Working Groups, and Task Forces.
 In practice, this means that the Council provides the expertise needed to advance the five content areas (represented in five standing committees) through the production of deliverable products and services that benefit the membership.
 Working together with Forum Staff, the Council has done extraordinary work over many years to drive the production of our membership deliverables.
 The Council apprises the Forum Board of Directors of its activities, and these activities further the mission and strategic plan of the organization by providing Forum members with meaningful products and benefits.

 Forum Council Nominations

-Nominations are now being collected for colleagues who can dedicate their time and provide their expertise by serving on the Forum Council.
+Nominations are collected annually for colleagues who can dedicate their time and provide their expertise by serving on the Forum Council.
 The Forum Council, an elected body of 15 colleagues, works collaboratively with Forum staff to produce member resources and benefits.
 Council members are elected to a three-year term, and are eligible to serve two terms.

 The Forum Council seeks to engage diverse representatives from education abroad and higher education to represent the breadth of The Forum’s membership on the Council.
 In seeking nominations, the Council is particularly interested in nominees from underrepresented institutions and demographics, including but not limited to community colleges, non U.S.-based institutions and organizations, young and midcareer professionals, minority-serving institutions, HBCUs, tribal colleges and universities, and institutions with diverse student populations.